Nuitka/Nuitka/README.rst

 Other architectures are expected to also work, out of the box, as Nuitka is generally not using any hardware specifics.
 These are just the ones tested and known to be good.
 Feedback is welcome.
-Generally, the architectures that Debian supports can be considered good and tested too.
+Generally, the architectures that Debian supports can be considered good and tested, too.

 *******